 The fire and smoke protection regulations standards in chapter 7 state the requirements for your building materials, assemblies and systems to bolster its fire resistance.
 Apart from improving fire resistance of the individual structure, the codes aim to reduce the risk of fire spreading between structures.

 The building systems guide on fire resistance ratings and procedures for testing and compliance is listed under ASTM E119 or UL 263.
 In Chapter 9 the code outlines the protection systems guide on the installation, maintenance and operation of a building’s fire systems, per the California Fire Code.
-You can access the code here.

 Energy Conservation Code